Former Vanderbilt nurse RaDonda Vaught sentenced to 3 years probation - NewsBreak

 Charlene Murphey, of Gallatin, was waiting for a standard scan at Vanderbilt Medical Center in 2017 when she was administered a fatal dose of the wrong medication.
 Investigators found Vaught was supposed to give Murphey a sedative for her comfort, but instead administered a different medication that causes paralysis.

-Vaught has said she was “distracted” when she overrode a safety feature on the automated medication dispenser, failing to catch a number of red flags between the time she grabbed the medication and gave it to the patient.Overdose deaths in US climb 15%, MCSO talks local numbers
+Vaught has said she was “distracted” when she overrode a safety feature on the automated medication dispenser, failing to catch a number of red flags between the time she grabbed the medication and gave it to the patient.‘It’s not an issue’: El Reno Schools Superintendent claps back at Education Secretary over critical race theory

 Vaught’s case has captured national attention on social media, with hundreds of thousands following the trial proceedings.